askiggy/docs/reference/faq.md

 ![image.png](image.png)

 # Working with IggyEnrich

 ## Why don't I see latitude and longitude in the dataset?

-Our dataset represents places in terms of boundaries – from quadkeys (most fine-grained) to counties (coarse-grained).
-Each of the boundary tables that comes in our dataset has a `geometry` column which defines the location (polygon) of each row.
+Our dataset represents places in terms of _boundaries_ – from quadkeys (most fine-grained) to counties (coarse-grained).
+Each of the boundary tables that comes in our dataset has a `geometry` column which defines the location _(polygon)_ of each row.

-If you want to use Iggy to create features for an input point (latitude/longitude), one way to do this is using the IggyEnrich python module.
-The primary use of the IggyEnrich class within this module is
+If you want to use Iggy to create features for an input point (latitude/longitude), one way to do this is using the [IggyEnrich python](https://www.github.com/askiggy/iggy-enrich-python) module.
+The primary use of the IggyEnrich class within this module is to enrich a user’s dataframe of points by mapping from input _point_ (latitude/longitude) to the enclosing boundaries in order to retrieve the relevant features.

+So let’s say you have a data frame containing points, and want to append a bunch of Iggy columns describing the vicinity of each point.
+Your data frame (`df` in the line of code provided below) needs to have a latitude and longitude column specified:

 ```
 iggy.enrich_df(df, latitude_col="latitude", longitude_col="longitude")
 ```

-The primary use of the `IggyEnrich` class is to enrich a user’s dataframe of points.
-So let’s say you have a data frame containing properties, and want to append a bunch of Iggy columns describing the vicinity of each property.
-Your data frame (`df` in the line of code provided above) is the thing that needs to have the `latitude_col` and `longitude_col`.

-In the background, the `IggyEnrich` class joins the latitude and longitude from the user’s dataframe to the relevant quadkey by using the `pyquadkey2` library’s `from_geo` function, which takes a `latitude`, `longitude`, and `zoom` level as input and returns the quadkey in which that latitude and longitude falls for the given zoom.
+Behind the scenes, this code appends columns of Iggy features to `df` by looking up the quadkey associated with each row’s “latitude” and “longitude”, and then mapping from that quadkey to the desired boundary (e.g. CBG or zip code).

 [Learn more about IggyEnrich](https://github.com/askiggy/iggy-enrich-python)